SweetPinkMilkTea/shenzhia/README.md

 - A Discord Bot Token via [Discords Developer Platform](https://discord.com/developers)
 - A Brawl Stars API Token via their [Webpage](https://developer.brawlstars.com/#/)
 > [!NOTE]
-> The API requires your IP.
-If your IP changes, you have to regenerate your key.
+> The API requires your bot host's IP.
+If it's IP changes, you have to regenerate your key.
 >
 > Shenzhia will notify you either when starting the bot or if a request fails because of this.